liquidg3/altair/docs/statemachine.md

          onStateMachineDidEnterFirstRun: function (e) {

             this.writeLine('Welcome Friend!');

+            //if i wanted to, i could send the machine into a different state
+            //return ['selectCommand'] or return ['selectCommand', { data }];

             //state machine expects listeners to return ['nextState', { any: data, you: want }];
             return { foo: 'bar' }; //this data becomes available in the event for the next command